 - Avoid spending time near standing water.

 - Stay as cool and dry as possible when outdoors.

-- Try these natural mosquito repellants – eat garlic regularly, use cinnamon leaf oil, wash with citronella soap, or use catnip oil.
+- Try these natural mosquito repellants – eat garlic regularly, use cinnamon leaf oil, wash with citronella soap, catnip oil or try DEET free bug spray.

 Keep Mosquitoes Away From Your Home

 If you’re having a mosquito problem near your home, you can take several different measures to minimize the mosquitoes.